roadsidemultimedia/Docs/customize/how-to-customize.md

 ### Online Training ###

-There are also a growing number of online courses teaching web programming in the comfort of your browser.
+There are a growing number of online courses teaching web programming in the comfort of your browser.
 We highly recommend signing up and take advantage of these services which offer training, video lessons, coding challenges, and screencasts.

 * [Code School](http://www.codeschool.com/)
 * [Codecademy](http://www.codecademy.com/)